Thai flood frustration grows, cabinet eyes recovery

 But city authorities warned that the flow through the gate could move via a major canal into large parts of the city which are now dry.

-"We are opposed to it but the government has ordered the BMA to open the gate, so more water will come," said Bangkok Metropolitan Authority (BMA) spokesman Jate Sopitpongstorn.
+"We are opposed to it but the government has ordered the BMA to open the gate, so more water will come," said Bangkok Metropolitan Authority BMA.L spokesman Jate Sopitpongstorn.

 "It could reach the Bang Chan industrial estate.
 We have to see the consequences," he told Reuters, adding that residents of the area had been told to be on alert.